 Grenada has re-opened its borders and has a very comprehensive plan in place for cruisers wishing to spend the season there, but previously the lock-down restrictions were pretty stringent, with extensive queuing at supermarkets and strict monitoring of the activity of cruisers.
 Lockdown here in Samana has been fairly relaxed in comparison, with a more moderate impact on our daily lives than would have been the case elsewhere.
 And as well as the potential for such day-to-day restrictions, with a fluid border situation we may be prevented from entering other countries on the hurricane season ending- who knows how the COVID situation will have developed between July and November?

-As an alternative to remaining in the Caribbean, many Americans and Canadians are making the journey back home as the weather conditions allow, not a small feat when you consider that, ideally, they’ll be making minimal stops enroute, and quarantine measures at any stops may restrictive.
+As an alternative to remaining in the Caribbean, many Americans and Canadians are making the journey back home as the weather conditions allow, not a small feat when you consider that, ideally, they’ll be making minimal stops en–route, and quarantine measures at any stops may restrictive.
 Given that the weather around Florida has been pretty volatile during late May/early June, this has certainly not been an easy ride.
 For non-American citizens wishing to remain in the Caribbean area, Panama is an option (with a 14 day quarantine period on arrival), and we would have considered Guatemala as originally planned had the border there re-opened around May-time, and there been no chance of them being re-imposed while we were en-route, around a 10 day sail from here.
-But with the border remaining closed, that option wasn’t open to us, and we don’t want to make the journey later in the year if we encounter adverse conditions.
+But with the border remaining closed, that option wasn’t open to us, and we don’t want to make the journey later in the year due to the potential for severe weather and a lack of sheltered spots if we encounter adverse conditions.

 Could we return to the UK, just as US and Canadian citizens are heading home?
 Perhaps, but it wouldn’t be ideal.
 By plane (if I could convince Dave to fly in the first place!), we could stay with family until we could return to the boat, but this would mean months of paying to leave our boat in a Caribbean marina whilst waiting for the season to end, relying on being able to return at all given changing travel restrictions, as well as there being potential financial implications for leaving an asset such as a boat.
 We could pay for the boat to be carried by ship across the Atlantic whilst we return by plane, but the expense and uncertainty of when we could start traveling again would be stressful.
 So that leaves sailing back, but roughly 3,800 miles with potential but limited access to provisions in Bermuda and the Azores does not sound appealing.
 We’d have little time to get the boat in order (we have A LOT of jobs to complete before we were comfortably with another long crossing) and provision adequately (although Dave has suggested that we are better provisioned now than we were to cross the Atlantic- I’m starting to agree!).
 Oh, and did I mention that the kids would be difficult, especially with Hector being so mobile and inquisitive but without a solid understanding of risk and consequence, as well as the two-week quarantine period at the other end being more than a little unappealing.